Yarden-zamir/WRAP/readme.md

 │ --help                                                       Show this message and exit.     │ ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────╮
-│ contributors  prints the wrap contributors                                                   │ │ gen           The main function of wrap, this will process all files in the input path using │ │               the processors in the processor path and output the results to the output path │
+│ contribute    Clone the wrap repository to the given folder for local development and        │ │               optionally create a new branch                                                 │ │ contributors  prints the wrap contributors                                                   │ │ gen           The main function of wrap, this will process all files in the input path using │ │               the processors in the processor path and output the results to the output path │